 Some employers offer their employees childcare vouchers to help with childcare costs through a special government scheme.
 The vouchers are usually offered in return for a reduction in part of your salary (sometimes called salary sacrifice) and are given back in the form of paper or electronic vouchers.

-The scheme will be available to new entrants until April 2018 when it will be replaced by the Tax-Free Childcare scheme.
-However, if you are currently using childcare vouchers you can choose to continue to use these instead of joining the new scheme.
+The scheme was due to be closed to new applicants from April 2018 but this has now been extended until October 2018.
+Once the scheme closes it will be replaced by the government's new Tax-Free Childcare scheme.
+However, if you are using childcare vouchers you can choose to continue to use these instead of joining the new scheme.

 To be eligible to claim vouchers: